blugnu/test/README.md

 }
 ```

 Testable factories also support additional options that may be provided as additional parameters.
 For details of the options supported by each testable, see [Testable Factory Options](#testable-factory-options).

 ## Working With (or Around) Constraints

-If you need to test a value which does not satisfy the type constraint of a testable factory it should be possible to implement an equivalent test using a factory that is specialised for the value involved, one that is unconstrained, or by using a test helper.
-For example, `[]byte` does not satisfy the `comparable` constraint and so cannot be tested using a `test.Value()` testable.
+If you need to test a value which does not satisfy the type constraint of a testable factory, it
+should be possible to implement an equivalent test using a factory that is specialised for the
+value involved, one that is unconstrained, or by using a test helper.
+For example, `[]byte` does
+not satisfy the `comparable` constraint and so cannot be tested using a `test.Value()` testable.
 Alternatives in this case are:

 - use the `test.Bytes()` testable factory (_testable factory specialised for `[]byte`_)
 - use the `test.Slice[byte]()` testable factory (_`[]byte` does not satisfy `comparable`, but `byte` does_)